-10.2 REQUIREMENT TO KEEP DOSES ALARA
+9.2 REQUIREMENT TO KEEP DOSES ALARA

-All licensees and permit holders are required by the Nuclear Regulatory Commission (NRC) to use, to the extent practicable, procedures and engineering controls that are based upon sound radiation protection principles so that occupational doses and doses to members of the public are ALARA.
+All licensees and permit holders are required by the Nuclear Regulatory Commission (NRC) and the West Virginia Department of Health (WVDOH) to use, to the extent practicable, procedures and engineering controls that are based upon sound radiation protection principles so that occupational doses and doses to members of the public are ALARA.

-10.3 RADIATION PROTECTION LIMITS
+9.3 RADIATION PROTECTION LIMITS

-West Virginia University must comply with the radiation protection limits specified by the NRC in 10 CFR 20.
+West Virginia University must comply with the radiation protection limits specified by the NRC in 10 CFR 20 and by the WVDOH in 64 CSR 23.
 These dose limits apply to radiation exposures above those received from background radiation and medical exposure.